Thomas Gullickson: Early years

+Diplomatic career

 To prepare for a diplomatic career, Gullickson entered the Pontifical Ecclesiastical Academy in Rome in 1981.
 He joined the Holy See diplomatic service on May 1, 1985, and served in diplomatic missions to Rwanda, Austria, Czechoslovakia, Jerusalem, Israel and Germany.

-Nuncio

 On October 2, 2004, Pope John Paul II appointed Gullickson as titular archbishop of Polymartium and apostolic nuncio to Trinidad and Tobago, the Bahamas, Dominica, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines – all island nations in the Caribbean Sea.
 Gullickson received his episcopal consecration on November 11, 2004, from Cardinal Giovanni Lajolo, with Bishops Robert Carlson and Paul Dudley as co-consecrators.

 On December 15, 2004, Gullickson was given additional appointments as apostolic nuncio to other Caribbean nations: Antigua and Barbuda, Barbados, Jamaica, Guyana, and Suriname.
 On December 20, 2004, he was named as apostolic nuncio to Grenada.
 Gullickson was named apostolic nuncio to Ukraine on May 21, 2011.
 While there, Gullickson posted on Twitter and on his blog his criticism of Pope Francis regarding family planning, the eucharist, the pope's criticism of the Roman Curia, and the Vatican's relations with Russia.

 Pope Francis appointed Gullickson Apostolic Nuncio to Switzerland and Liechtenstein on September 5, 2015.
 Gullickson announced in October 2020 his retirement as apostolic nuncio and said that he planned to retire in Sioux Falls.
 Pope Francis accepted his resignation on December 31, 2020.